 While there are numerous floating markets you can visit in Thailand.
 A Damnoen Saduak Floating Market Bangkok day trip is one of the most popular.

-It stands as the largest, most famous, and best preserved of the floating markets in Thailand.
+It stands as the largest, most famous, and best preserved of the floating markets that Thailand is known for.